 To earn the CVR certification, you must pass a written test for spelling and punctuation, legal and medical terminology, and vocabulary.
 As a certification candidate, you take three 5-minute exams that test for speed and accuracy.
 The RVR exam tests you on real-time transcription, judicial reporting, Communication Access Real-Time Translation (CART) skills and captioning.
 The CM certification exam requires a high level of skill, knowledge and accuracy.

 The National Court Reporters Association is another organization that offers several certifications, including the entry-level Registered Professional Reporter (RPR) designation, which can be earned by passing a four-part exam and taking continuing education courses.
 If you earn the RPR designation, you may be exempt from having to earn state licensure.
 The NCRA also offers several advanced voluntary certifications that can enhance your resume and help with career advancement.

 Job Outlook and Salary Information

-The BLS predicted that employment of court reporters was expected to grow 10% between 2012 and 2022.
-Job prospects are expected to be very good for those who graduate from formal training programs, and those with training in real-timing captioning and Communication Access Real-Time Translation (CART) are expected to experience the best prospects.
-The BLS noted that the average annual salary for court reporters was $49,860 in 2014.
+The BLS predicted that employment of court reporters was expected to grow slower-than-average, at 2% between 2014 and 2024.
+Job prospects are expected to be better for those who graduate from formal training programs, and those with training in real-time captioning and Communication Access Real-Time Translation (CART) are expected to experience the best prospects.
+The BLS noted that the average annual salary for court reporters was $55,000 in 2014.